Seattle Guitar Lessons In The Comfort Of Your Home

 How much time should I spend practicing the guitar?

 Any practice is better than no practice.
 In fact, there is no magic number of minutes because we teach that consistency is the key to success.
-We’d rather our students play for 10 minutes a day daily rather than 60 minutes in one sitting in a week.
+We’d rather our students play for 10 minutes a day daily, rather than 60 minutes in one sitting in a week.
 One of the benefits of private lessons is that our teachers will give recommendations to your practice time and habits based on your child’s learning style.
 There’s a lot to consider on an individual student level for how much time should be spent practicing.

 Is it important to be able to read music when learning the guitar?

 You don’t have to read sheet music to start learning guitar!
-Long term, our goal for our students is to help them be independent as musicians.
-Reading sheet music, or learning the ability to learn a piece of new music, is foundational to that goal.
+Long-term, our goal for our students is to help them be independent as musicians.
+Reading sheet music, or learning the ability to learn a new piece of music, is foundational to that goal.

 Our National Locations